 New York civil litigation lawyers know how to craft simple and powerful arguments that will convince a jury to find for their client.
 Skilled attorneys understand the rules of evidence admissibility, help clients to comply with court deadlines and requirements, and make compelling cases that maximize the chances of an outcome in their client’s favor.

-Contact Skilled New York Civil Litigation Lawyer Leon Jacobson Today
+Contact Skilled New York Civil Litigation Lawyer Daniel Kron Today

 We have represented individuals and businesses in many different types of civil claims.
 Our skilled litigators represent both plaintiffs and defendants and we know how to present solid arguments in court that can convince a judge or jury to find for our clients.
 When you need a litigator with a reputation for aggressive advocacy and skilled legal arguments, our firm is the firm to turn to.